Rory Bremner: Career

 Bremner is patron of the London-based drama school Associated Studios.

 From 2016, Bremner has been a team captain on the ITV comedy game show The Imitation Game, a panel show hosted by Alexander Armstrong based around impressions.

 In late 2016, he featured in the BBC Radio 4 miniseries Desolation Jests alongside David Jason, Jan Ravens and John Bird.
 The four-part show was written by David Renwick.

+In September 2024, Bremner appeared live on an ABP Townhall with Captain Simon Bird.

 Recognition

 Bremner was awarded honorary life membership of the King's College London Students' Union in the early 2000s.
 In 2005 he was made a fellow of his alma mater, King's College London.
 Additionally, he was awarded an honorary fellowship by Queen Mary, University of London, in 2008.

 Bremner also received an honorary doctorate from Heriot-Watt University in 2011.

 He was placed at 49 on ITV's list of TV's 50 Greatest Stars, and in 2008 received the James Joyce Award of the Literary and Historical Society.